So, you’ve landed yourself a job as a marketing manager.

-By creating concrete, actionable goals, it allows an employee to smoothly transition into a new organisation and enjoy their first 3 months.
+By creating concrete, actionable goals, it allows an employee to smoothly transition into a new organisation without worry.

-As a marketing manager you will have lots of different responsibilities.
+As a marketing manager you’ll be pulled in lots of different directions.

 Every department in a business relies on marketing, so be prepared to be very, very busy!

-Having a 90 day plan helps you to stay focussed and allows you to prioritise your tasks for the first 3 months.
+As we mentioned in the intro, having a 30-60-90 day plan helps you stay focussed and allows you to prioritise your tasks for the first 3 months.

 This time period in particular is very important as it’s when you make your first impressions.
 You should be eager to learn about the company, interested in your team, and understand how to take the marketing department forward.

-This shows your boss they have made the right decision, as they will want someone to approach the role with confidence and commitment.
+This shows your boss they have made the right decision, as they will want someone to approach the role with confidence.

 This is so hiring managers understand how you plan to approach the job role and what ideas you have in mind.
 They want to know if you can organise your team, and ultimately how you’ll manage the marketing department to achieve their full potential.